TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 Check out [How Does the Internet Work? (video)](http://www.youtube.com/watch?v=oj7A2YDgIWE) for a basic explanation of how packets work.

 Harvard's David Malan explains internet basics starting at 52:15 in [this lecture](http://cs50.tv/2012/fall/lectures/7/week7m-720p.mp4) from his popular Intro to Computer Programming course.
 Note the "developer tools" section of the browser that he talks about around minute 58... you'll use that a lot.
-We'll get heavily into HTML later in this curriculum.
+We'll get heavily into HTML later in the curriculum.

 He dives further into HTTP in a [short 3-minute video (video)](http://cs50.tv/2012/fall/shorts/http/http-720p.mp4).